 1/3 cup milk

 2 tablespoons creme de menthe

 70 grams 70% chocolate, melted

 Prepare a baking tin with greaseproof paper and preheat the oven to 180ºC/350F.

 Sift the cocoa powder and flour into a bowl.
 Add the coconut and sugar and stir through.
 Add the butter and combine with a fork until the mixture holds together.

 Pour into a baking tin and flatten with the base of a glass.
 Place in the oven and bake for 12 minutes or until the mixture has browned on top.
 Remove and set aside to cool fully.

-Spread the peppermint mixture on the base and set aside to set for 10 minutes.
+Spread the peppermint mixture on the base, followed by the creme de menthe mixture on top and set aside to set for 10 minutes.

 Meanwhile, melt the chocolate in a double boiler until smooth.
 Set aside to cool to room temperature.

 Spread the chocolate mixture over the top and allow to set for minimum 2 hours.